Pregnancy-Safe Pumpkin Spice Latte for First Trimester (Great for Coffee Cravings!!)

 Preparation Instructions

-1. In a small saucepan, whisk together the milk, pumpkin purée, maple syrup (or honey), vanilla, and pumpkin pie spice over medium-low heat.
+1. In a small saucepan, whisk together the milk, pumpkin purée, maple syrup, vanilla, and pumpkin pie spice over medium-low heat.

 2. Bring the mixture to a gentle simmer, whisking occasionally to ensure the pumpkin purée is fully combined and no lumps remain.
 Do not boil.